 Thus, the conservative buyer earns $2 per year on a $32 investment equating to an annual return of 6.25%.

 However, investors at the other end of this concept state that all $1 Billion improves the shareholder’s position.
 Here, the earnings are the actual per share amount of $6.66 ($1 Billion/150 Million Shares).
 Using the same 5% discount rate, a more liberal investor will say the stock is worth closer to $98 per share.
 This position is defendable because each dollar of earnings is used in some way to improve the overall financial position of the company and/or shareholder.
 Remember the concept of book value, use of earnings include reducing debt, purchasing assets or simply retaining cash.
 This improves the book value of the respective company; thus, improving the book value per share for shareholders.
 For help with this understanding, review Lesson 6 in this series.

-With the above two opposing interpretations of future cash flow to determine stock price, the results are at opposite ends of a spectrum of stock value.
+With the above two extreme opposing interpretations of future cash flow to determine stock price, the results are at opposite ends of a spectrum of stock value.
 Remember, if the determination is too low, ‘conservative approach’, it is unlikely the market price for the respective stock will dip to this extreme, especially for such a consistent performing company.
 In Lesson 6, stability of earnings is the most prized value determinate with stock investments.
 Therefore, any dip to this extreme low value for a share of stock is unlikely with high quality stocks.
 Therefore, there are no opportunities to buy low and then sell high.

 Notice how with this example, the company earns exactly the same amount each year and the governing body imposes the exact same use of funds.
 There are several flaws here and therefore, it is important to compare and contrast the differences between the above easy model and of course, the real world.